-In the Foundation Stage (Reception) children should be given opportunities to:
+In the Foundation Stage (Reception) children are given opportunities to:

-- speak and listen and represent ideas in their activities; - use communication, language and Literacy in every part of the curriculum; - become immersed in an environment rich in print and possibilities for communication.
+- speak and listen and represent ideas in their activities; - use communication, language and Literacy in every part of the curriculum; - become immersed in an environment rich in print and possibilities for communication. - be supported and encouraged to speak in full sentences.